 We started with the directions from Exploratorium.
 We ordered from Amazon:

 Exploratorium recommended drilling holes in the spacers, disassembling the fan, and fastening the spacers on with zip ties.
 We decided it would be much easier to just thread pipe cleaners through the springs on the clothes pins, and loop those down through the fan and back up again (no dis-assembly required) and twist together to tighten.
-It was easy to do, worked great to tie them down, and will be easy to undo later if desired.
-An advantage to the clothes pins is that it’s easy to clamp the tube onto the fan, an easy to un-clamp it for transport.
+It was easy to do, worked great to tie them down, and is easy to undo later if desired.
+An advantage to the clothes pins is that it’s easy to clamp the tube onto the fan, then easy to un-clamp it for transport.

 For lots of ideas for STEM enrichment activities with kids, check out my blog www.InventorsOfTomorrow.com.